abtion/guidelines/career/em-ladder.md

   progress.
 - [ ] Coaches developers on how to set goals that push them out of their comfort zone and assists them in succeeding.
-- [ ] Deals with performance issues and misaligned expectations and understands their role in bringing an employee back on track.
 - [ ] Empowers direct reports to own their work.
 - [ ] Ensures direct reports are aware of growth and learning opportunities and helps them leverage these.